A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Friedrich Ebert had lived longer?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.
-Alternate Historian and 1 other(s) like this article.

 In 1925,following an emergency appendectomy President of Germany Friedrich Ebert entered septic shock.
 But despite the 25-50 percent mortality rate he managed to pull through and see out the rest of his term of office.